 The visually impaired (VI) version of the game is played on a smaller court than usual, with a lower net.
 We also use an audible ball so you can hear it bounce.
 Depending on your sight, you’re allowed up to three bounces before returning.

 Give it a go.
 You’ll find it’s great fun and there’s a really good social side too.
-To find a session near you visit our inclusive venue finder or click here for a list of sessions in an accessible document.
+To find a session near you visit our find your local session interactive map or click here for a list of sessions in an accessible document.

 To find out more information about VI tennis, how you can get involved, sight classifications, rules of the game and coaching guidance please read our Guide to Visually Impaired Tennis (for an accessible version please click here).